 Each experience has 2 main building blocks:

-There are three ways of creating variations:
+There are 3 ways to create variations:

-- Create a new variation from scratch, select an out-of-the-box template or a custom template built by your developer.
+- Create a new variation from scratch: Select an out-of-the-box template or a custom template built by your developer.

 Learn more about Creating Variations.